 - Roughly chop Oreos and set aside.18 Oreos

-- In a medium microwave safe bowl, melt the white chips and condensed milk together using short 20-30 second bursts stirrring between each until the mixture stirs smooth.12 oz. white baking chips, 1 cup sweetened condensed milk
+- In a medium microwave safe bowl, melt the white chips and condensed milk together using short 20-30 second bursts stirrring between each until the mixture stirs smooth.12 ounces white baking chips, 1 cup sweetened condensed milk

 - Add the chopped Oreos and stir to combine.